JimmyJHickey/jimmyjhickey.com/_posts/2020-01-26-ST702-Sufficient-And-Ancillary-Statistics.md

 $$

-Notice that the left exponential is independent of $\theta$ and the right exponentials are only constant in $\theta$ is the order statistcs of $x$ and $y$ are the same.
+Notice that the left exponential is independent of $\theta$ and the right exponentials are only constant in $\theta$ if the order statistics of $x$ and $y$ are the same.
 Thus, the order statistics are the minimal sufficient statistics.

 ## e